 - Hemp seeds can interact with blood thinners by potentially inhibiting platelets, so before taking hempseed oil regularly, talk to your doctor to see if it’s right for you.

-Hemp oil is considered safe for most people to use, and it can help moisturize the skin from the inside out, whether you apply the oil topically or ingest it orally.
+Hempseed oil is considered safe for most people to use, and it can help moisturize the skin from the inside out, whether you apply the oil topically or ingest it orally.

 Start with just 1/2 to 1 teaspoon of hemp oil a day before working up to more.

 - Bonn-Miller MO, et al. (2017).
 Labeling accuracy of cannabidiol extracts sold online.